 Corey made his first major discovery in the early 1980s when he demonstrated the effectiveness of the world’s first antiviral therapy (acyclovir) for the treatment of genital herpes.
 Working in collaboration with Dr. Gertrude Elion — the inventor of acyclovir at Burroughs-Wellcome (now GlaxoSmithKline) — Corey was the first to give patients oral antivirals for an extended time safely and effectively.
 At the time, many scientists believed such specific and safe antiviral drugs were not achievable.

 “It was a very heretical concept at the time,” Corey said.
-“But the road that we created in herpes is the road that was followed for HIV, cytomegalovirus, hepatitis B and now hepatitis C. There is nothing that has impacted the lives of more people than antivirals, especially those for HIV.”
+“But the road that we created in herpes is the road that was followed for HIV, cytomegalovirus, hepatitis B, hepatitis C and influenza.
+There is nothing that has impacted the lives of more people than antivirals, especially those for HIV.”
 That first use of antivirals sparked a wave of research that continues to deliver promising results today.